Enes Mahmutović

-Enes Mahmutović (born 22 May 1997) is a professional footballer who plays as a centre-back for Dutch club NAC Breda.
+Enes Mahmutović (born 22 May 1997) is a professional footballer who plays as a centre-back for Erovnuli Liga side Dinamo Batumi.
 Born in Kosovo, he plays for the Luxembourg national team.

 Club career

 In the summer of 2014, Mahmutović signed his first professional senior contract with CS Fola Esch.

 On 19 May 2017, it was announced that he had joined Championship club Middlesbrough for an undisclosed fee.
 Mahmutović made his debut for the club on 14 August 2018, in an EFL Cup tie with Notts County, scoring a headed goal in the 3–3 draw.
 In doing so, he became the first Luxembourger in history to score a professional goal in English football.

 On 30 August 2018, Mahmutović joined League Two club Yeovil Town on loan until the end of the season.
 His time at Yeovil Town was cut short on 31 December 2018, with Mahmutović returning early to Middlesbrough upon the opening of the January transfer window after only playing a limited role at the League Two side.

 On 1 July 2019, Mahmutović joined MVV Maastricht of the Dutch Eerste Divisie, going on to appear 16 times for the club across the season.

 Middlesbrough announced that Mahmutović had been released by the club on 28 June 2020.

 On 31 March 2022, Mahmutović signed a contract with Bulgarian club CSKA Sofia.
 He left the team in June 2024, upon the expiration of his contract.

 On 29 July 2024, Mahmutović moved to NAC Breda in the Netherlands, signing a contract for two seasons with an option for third.

+Following the expiration of his contract in the Netherlands, Mahmutović moved to Georgia, signing with Dinamo Batumi.